c-phillips7/seo_optimization/README.md

 • Added comments to denote parts of HTML and CSS code
 • Combined redundant CSS classes into broad categories of {main-content} and {sidebar}.
 • Rearranged CSS to be in sequential order
+• Corrected meta tags
+• Fixed the link for "search-engine-optimization" in header

 Live link for github pages:
 https://c-phillips7.github.io/seo_optimization/